New Castle Township, Pennsylvania

-New Castle Township is a township in Schuylkill County, Pennsylvania, United States, in the state's Coal Region.
-The population was 348 at the 2020 census.
+New Castle Township is a township that is located in Schuylkill County, Pennsylvania, United States, in the state's Coal Region.
+The population was 347 at the time of the 2020 census.

 History

-Named for the famous coal city Newcastle upon Tyne in England, the area contains large veins of anthracite coal and has a long history of coal mining; strip mining continues there to the present day.
+Named for the famous coal city Newcastle upon Tyne in England, this area contains large veins of anthracite coal and has a long history of coal mining; strip mining continues there to the present day.

 The area comprising New Castle Township was first settled by Europeans around 1800.
 The township was formed in 1847 from part of Norwegian Township.